WarStalkeR/OpenXcomExMore/README.md

 your craft has crew assigned to it, please remove them to free occupied space."`

-### Bigger Facility Sprites over Shapes
+## Bigger Facility Sprites over Shapes
-In `facilities:` code in `.rul` files it is possible to enable same rendering behavior for bigger facilities (`size: 2` and more) as for `size: 1`
-facilities: where first shape is drawn and only then facility sprite over it.
+**Facility values for script files (with example below):**
 `facilities:`
 `  - type: NEW_BIG_FACILITY`
 `    size: 2`
 `    spriteShape: 2041` Remember that bigger shapes require multiple images.
 `    spriteFacility: 549` Will be drawn over `spriteShape` if enabled.
 `    spriteEnabled: true` Will enabled drawing `spriteFacility`.
+Now it is possible to enable same rendering behavior for bigger facilities (`size: 2` and more) as for `size: 1` facilities: where first shape is drawn and only then facility sprite over it.
 The `spriteEnabled` option is irrelevant for `size: 1` facilities, since it is their default behavior.
 Already implemented in main OXCE fork.

-### Selected Soldier Inventory Access via List
+## Selected Soldier Inventory Access via List
-Once you're in Soldiers list (that is accessible from Base View), hovering over soldier in list and clicking inventory hotkey (default `I`) now will open invetory of that soldier and not of first one in list.
+Once you're in Soldiers list (that is accessible from Base View), hovering over soldier in list and clicking inventory hotkey (default `I`) now will open inventory of that soldier and not of first one in list.

-### Distance to Interception Target from Crafts
+## Distance to Interception Target from Crafts
 In **Geoscape** in target's menu, if you're to hold ALT, while clicking the `Set the Course` button, instead of base names column, you will see column with ranges (in KM) between crafts in list and current target.

+## Game Data Viewer Mode for Tech Tree Viewer
+Helps to debug and analyze **Arc Scripts**, **Event Scripts** and **Mission Scripts**.
+Mostly works when in `options.cfg` the option `debug: true` is set.
+Once debug mode is enabled, go to Options -> Advanced -> Extended, find option **Advanced Debugging Options**, enable it.
+Additional sub-section **Advanced Debugging** will show.
+In it enable **Tech Tree Viewer - Data Mode**.
+Load game, open Tech Tree Viewer via `Q` hotkey.
+Typing `ASCRIPT`, `ESCRIPT` or `MSCRIPT` in search will list all Arc/Event/Mission scripts.

+Since it is quite spoiler-y, it can be completely disabled in mods via `fixedUserOptions` through the `oxceTechTreeDataView: false` and `oxceShowAdvancedDebugOptions: false` options.

-## OpenXcom Extended More Plans
+# OpenXcom Extended More Plans
 1\.
 Increase craft weapons/system limit to 6 in code.
 2\.
 Add motion-scanner stats, similar to medikit and script integration.
 3\.
 More depth to base defense: range (in units) for defense facilities.